Rubberduckycooly/RSDK/README.md

 # RSDK reverse and tools

-Rubberduckycooly:

-This repository is where is am hosting my new (and hopefully improved) fork of Xeeynamo's Sonic Mania Animation Editor.

-Planned features include:

-* RSDKv1 Support

-Original:

 This is a repository where I am hosting tools and reverse engineering notes from RSDK (Retro-SDK) development kit developed by Christian Whitehead.

 RSDK has 5 versions: